Retire in Portugal: Visas, Healthcare, Taxes & More

 Retiring in Portugal on Social Security: Considerations

-The average income in Portugal is actually lower than the average yearly Social Security benefit for 65-year-old Americans in 2023 ($30,708).7 Coming out to $2,559 a month, you could theoretically live off of Social Security alone in Portugal, although it would likely be pretty tight.
+In 2023, the average income in Portugal is less than the annual Social Security benefit for 65-year-old Americans, set at $30,708.7 This translates to $2,559 a month, suggesting that, in theory, one could live in Portugal solely on Social Security, though it might be a tight budget.
+Coming out to $2,559 a month, you could theoretically live off of Social Security alone in Portugal, although it would likely be pretty tight.
 Keep in mind, too, that some receive less in Social Security benefits than others, and benefits are often still taxable.

 If you pad those Social Security payments out with some savings, however, you can live quite comfortably in Portugal.